 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
-Consistent Golden Rules are used across the school.
+Consistent rules are used across the school.
 Children are asked to identify which aspect of the rules they have broken to ensure that this connection is made and understood.
 Learners who make the right choices during lunch have their name entered into a weekly lottery to sit on the Golden Table with the head teacher.
-The school also has e-safety rules, which are regularly discussed in computing lessons.
+The school also has online safety rules, which are regularly discussed in computing lessons.
 Pupils in Key Stage 1 have rules for talking to their learning parters.
 Oak Class (Reception) learners had a visit from a police officer and learnt about people who help us.
 Children in Ash Class (Year 1), have a noise level poster, a group learning code, and have a driver and navigator when sharing a computer or iPad.

 Pupils are actively encouraged to make choices at our school, knowing that they are in a safe and supportive environment.
 As a school we provide boundaries for our children to make choices safely, through the provision of a safe environment and planned curriculum.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our online safety teaching and PSHE lessons.
 Pupils are given the freedom to make choices, for example, signing up for extra-curricular clubs and choosing the level of challenge in some lessons.
 Children across the school select the topics they would like to learn about and ask questions they would like to answer during the topic.
-In Oak Class (Reception), children also learn through child-initiated activities.
+In Acorn Class (Nursery) and Oak Class (Reception), children also learn through child-initiated activities.

 Assemblies emphasise the importance of mutual respect and tolerance.
 Children and adults alike, including visitors, are challenged if they are disrespectful in any way.
 The school holds an annual Anti-Bullying Week to help children learn about showing respect to other children.
 In Key Stage 1, each class has a listening box for pupils to share any concerns with the School Council.
 Learning partner rules also help children learn how to respect other pupils.
 Oak Class (Reception) has circle time, which also helps children learn to respect classmates.
 Ash Class (Year 1) has a feelings board, which allows children to express their how they are feeling during the course of the day.